create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **multVec** (*vec: SFVec3d/f*): SFVec3d/f

-Returns a SFVec3f whose value is the SFVec3f *vec* multiplied by the matrix corresponding to this object's rotation.
+Returns a SFVec3f whose value is the SFVec3f *vec* multiplied by the matrix corresponding to this object's quaternion.

 #### **negate** (): SFQuaternion